yusuke-dna/cadnano-tools/README.md

 11. At last, review once more to ensure all adjacent helices have proper crossover frequency (`crossover_report.csv`) and location (`output.json`).
 12. Optionally, some edge staples extended at step 4 could be trimmed to minimum length limit. (this would be included in script in future update.)

+### Known issues
+- Inserts and skips are not counted for now.
+- The script recognises crossover only when the base positions of two ends are kept same (e.g. 1[118] to 10[118]).

 ## Simple Multiplier

 The `Simple Multiplier` is a script that automates the process of copying and pasting repetitive DNA origami designs from a unique unit.
 This can significantly reduce the time required to create symmetric structures.